medic/medic-docs/md/config/garden.md

 Garden
 ======================================

-After installing an instance of Kujua-Lite, it is fairly easy to administer access to it.
+After installing an instance of Kujua Lite, it is fairly easy to administer access to it.
 This document will explain how.

 Goal